Why is a process so important?

 Third Month, Development:

-- ECommerce functionality and products (10hrs) / Research which is better
+- ECommerce functionality and products (10hrs) / Research best option

 Fourth Month, Deliverables: